 Consumania

-Your goal is simple: stick to your shopping list.
-Fail, and you’ll spiral into uncontrollable purchasing madness.
-Step into a futuristic supermarket and dive into the exponential chaos of human overconsumption in the absurd, satirical world of CONSUMANIA!
+Your goal is simple: stick to your shopping list... or spiral into uncontrollable purchasing madness.
+Step into a futuristic mega-market and dive into the exponential chaos of human overconsumption in the absurd, satirical world of CONSUMANIA!

 Roles: Art Direction ∙ 3D Art ∙ Tech Art ∙ Development